rriicc00/To-Do-List-Application/README.md

 # To-Do-List-Application
-A to-do-list build in python using the shelve module
+A to-do-list built in python using the shelve module